easytobook/picklejuice/README.md

 ```

-#### Environment specifications
+#### Grunt integration
-In the previous example we use an environment object, see (../examples/local.env) for an example.
 The grunt-picklejuice task allows you to specify which environment to use per grunt target.
+You can set up multiple grunt targets to support running the tests locally, on a CI server or on Saucelabs for example.